danintel/avalon/PREREQUISITES.md

 Development Kit (SDK).
 They are normally set by sourcing the Intel SGX SDK activation script (e.g. `source /opt/intel/sgxsdk/environment`)

-- `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` also contain the the path to [OpenSSL](#openssl) package config files and libraries, respectively, if you build your own OpenSSL.
-You need to do this when pre-built OpenSSL version 1.1.1d or later packages are not available for your system

 - `SGX_MODE`
 This variable is used to switch between the Intel SGX simulator and hardware mode.
 Set `SGX_MODE` to either `HW` (Intel SGX available) or